 Build your Own Cage

-Use the 14-15” square grids sold as shelving cubes at stores like Kmart, Target, Wal-Mart, office supply stores (brands like Neat Idea Cubes, Organize It).
+Use the 14-15” square grids sold as shelving cubes at stores like Kmart, Target, Wal-Mart, or office supply stores (brands like Neat Idea Cubes, Organize It).
 A good basic grid condo is a 3-grid wide by 2-grid deep by 2-grid tall arrangement with a 2-grid shelf on one end, but these condos can be made in all kinds of sizes and heights.
 Included fasteners can be strengthened by using cable ties on the grids.
 Put a vinyl remnant under the condo and have a “door” by allowing one bottom front grid to swing on cable tie hinges on one side and clip shut on the other side.
 A simple condo costs about $20-30 for supplies.